-Estimates of what it will cost to finance the twin transition vary but are in any case daunting.
-22 ECB work has already pointed towards the need for massive investments to meet the EU ambitious targets in this field.
-23 Panel A in Chart 7 presents green investment needs from various sources, showing both past annual investments and projected shortfalls.
-Estimates range from EUR 400 billion to over EUR 700 billion per year.
-Recent evidence also suggests that annual investment in clean energy will fall significantly short of the target, given current forecasts.
+Estimates of what it will cost to finance the twin transition vary but are nonetheless daunting.
+23 ECB work has already pointed towards the massive investments needed to meet the EU's ambitious targets in this field.
+24 Panel A in Chart 7 presents green investment needs from various sources, showing both past annual investments and projected shortfalls.
+Estimates range from €400 billion to over €700 billion per year.
+Recent evidence and current forecasts also suggest that annual investment in clean energy will fall significantly short of the target.
 Meanwhile, estimates of necessary annual spending to meet the 2030 climate targets are also increasing over time.
-These continuous upwards adjustments reflect observed financing shortfalls as well as the lack of sufficient action to meet the final goals.
+These continuous upwards adjustments reflect the observed financing shortfalls as well as the lack of sufficient action being taken to meet the final goals.
 This cycle puts even more pressure on future investment needs.

 While public investment plays an important role, the private sector will ultimately need to finance a substantial share of the green transition.
-Though relevant, public investment alone cannot expand on the scale needed, even combining national and European efforts.
-Various EU facilities are contributing significantly: for example, the Multiannual Financial Framework (MFF) envelope, including the Recovery and Resilience Facility (RRF), allocates approximately EUR 660bn over the period 2021-2027 to Member States to support climate action.
-In terms of relative contribution, the RRF is the most prominent program, contributing about 42% of the total EU green funds or about EUR 275 bn (Chart 7 panel b).
-Yet this makes up only about a fifth of what is needed to meet the 2030 climate goals according to the European Commission.
-Recent ECB estimates find that almost 80%
+Although relevant, public investment alone cannot expand on the scale needed, even if national and European efforts are combined.
+Various EU facilities are contributing significantly: for example, the Multiannual Financial Framework (MFF) envelope, including the Recovery and Resilience Facility (RRF), is allocating approximately €660 billion to Member States to support climate action over the period from 2021 to 2027.
+In terms of relative contribution, the RRF is the most prominent programme, contributing about 42% of the total EU green funds or about €275 billion (Chart 7 panel b).
+Yet, this makes up only about a fifth of what is needed to meet the 2030

-19 The recent report by Enrico Letta highlights details on how to unleash the full potential of the Single Market.
+20 The recent report by Enrico Letta highlights details on how to unleash the full potential of the Single Market.
 See Letta, E. (2024).
-"Much More Than a Market-Speed, Security, Solidarity: Empowering the Single Market to deliver a sustainable future and prosperity for all EU Citizens", April.
+"Much More Than a Market - Speed, Security, Solidarity: Empowering the Single Market to deliver a sustainable future and prosperity for all EU Citizens", April.

-The use of Artificial Intelligence can help to boost firm productivity, as found in a recent study by Czarnitzki, D., G. P. Fernández, G. P., and Rammer, C., (2023), "Artificial intelligence and firm-level productivity", Journal of Economic Behavior & Organisation, Volume 211, pp. 188-205.
+21 The use of Artificial Intelligence can help to boost firm productivity, as found in a recent study by Czarnitzki, D., G. P. Fernández, G. P., and Rammer, C. (2023), "Artificial intelligence and firm-level productivity", Journal of Economic Behavior & Organisation, Volume 211, pp. 188-205.

-21 For a detailed analysis on the role institutions play in supporting European competitiveness see: ECB Economic Bulletin, "European competitiveness: the role of institutions and the case for structural reforms", 2025 Issue 1.
+22 For a detailed analysis on the role institutions play in supporting European competitiveness see: ECB Economic Bulletin, "European competitiveness: the role of institutions and the case for structural reforms", 2025 Issue 1.

-22 See "Massive investment needs to meet EU green and digital targets", published as part of the 2024 ECB Financial Integration and Structure in the Euro Area.
+23 See "Massive investment needs to meet EU green and digital targets", published as part of the 2024 ECB report on financial integration and structure in the euro area (FISEA) report.

-23 See Nerlich et al (2025), "Investing in Europe's green future: Green investment needs, outlook and obstacles to funding the gap", ECB Occasional Paper Series.
+24 See Nerlich et al. (2025), "Investing in Europe's green future: Green investment needs, outlook and obstacles to funding the gap", ECB Occasional Paper Series.

-of the cumulative investment needs will have to come from the private sector.24 This is consistent with other studies which report a needed public-private ratio of 1:4 to 1:5.25 The digital transition will also require substantial private investments, as EU public initiatives cover only a little of the needed financing.
+climate goals according to the European Commission.
+Recent ECB estimates find that almost 80% of cumulative investment needs will have to come from the private sector.25 This is consistent with other studies which report a necessary public-private ratio of 1:4 to 1:5.26 The digital transition will also require substantial private investments, as EU public initiatives only scarcely cover the required funding.